-FINITE TYPE INVARIANTS OF W-KNOTTED OBJECTS IV: SOME COMPUTATIONS DROR BAR-NATAN ABSTRACT.
+FINITE TYPE INVARIANTS OF W-KNOTTED OBJECTS IV: SOME COMPUTATIONS

+DROR BAR-NATAN

+ABSTRACT.
 In the previous three papers in this series, [WKO1]-[WKO3], Z. Dancso and I studied a certain theory of "homomorphic expansions" of "w-knotted objects", a certain class of knotted objects in 4-dimensional space.
-When all layers of interpretation are stripped off, what remains is a study of a certain number of equations written in a family of spaces $\mathcal{A}^w$ , closely related to degree-completed free Lie algebras and to degree-completed spaces of cyclic words.
-The purpose of this paper is to introduce mathematical and computational tools that enable explicit computations (up to a certain degree) in these $\mathcal{A}^w$ spaces and to use these tools to solve the said equations and verify some properties of their solutions, and as a consequence, to carry out the computation (up to a certain degree) of certain knot-theoretic invariants discussed in [WKO1]-[WKO3] and in my related paper [BN3].
-CONTENTS 1.
-Introduction 2 2.
-Group-like elements in $\mathcal{A}^w$ 4 2.1.
-A brief review of $\mathcal{A}^w$ 4 2.2.
-The AT presentation $E_l$ of $\mathcal{A}{exp}^w$ 9 2.3.
-The KBH presentation $E_s$ of $\mathcal{A}{exp}^w$ 11 The conversion between the AT and the KBH presentations.
-17 Ref erences 19 Date: first edition in future, this edition Jul.
-23, 2014.
-The arXiv:????????? edition may be older.
+When all layers of interpretation are stripped off, what remains is a study of a certain number of equations written in a family of spaces \mathcal{A}^w , closely related to degree-completed free Lie algebras and to degree-completed spaces of cyclic words.

+The purpose of this paper is to introduce mathematical and computational tools that enable explicit computations (up to a certain degree) in these \mathcal{A}^w spaces and to use these tools to solve the said equations and verify some properties of their solutions, and as a consequence, to carry out the computation (up to a certain degree) of certain knot-theoretic invariants discussed in [WKO1]-[WKO3] and in my related paper [BN3].

+CONTENTS

+1. I Introduction 2 2.
+(Group-like elements in \mathcal{A}^w 4 2.1.
+A brief review of \mathcal{A}^w 4 2.2.
+Some premliminaries about free Lie algebras and cyclic words 9 2.3.
+The AT presentation E_l of \mathcal{A}^w{exp} 10 2.4.
+The KBH presentation E_s of \mathcal{A}^w{exp} 12 2.5.
+The conversion between the AT and the KBH presentations.
+18 References 20

+Date: first edition in future, this edition Jul.
+24, 2014.
+The arXiv:?????????? edition may be older.

-Mathematics Subject Classification.
+2010 Mathematics Subject Classification.
 57M25.

 Key words and phrases. w-knots, w-tangles, Kashiwara-Vergne, associators, double tree, Mathematica, free Lie algebras.

 This work was partially supported by NSERC grant RGPIN 262178.
 Electronic version and related files at [WKO4], http://drorbn.net/AcademicPensieve/Projects/WKO4.

+1. INTRODUCTION

-1. INTRODUCTION Within the previous three papers in this series $[WKO1]-[WKO3]^1$ a number of intricate equations written in various graded spaces related to free Lie algebras and to spaces of cyclic words were examined in detail, for good reasons that were explained there and elsewhere.
-The purpose of this paper is to introduce mathematical tools (on the upper parts of pages) and computational tools (on the lower parts of pages, below the long dividing lineC1) that allow for the explicit solution of these equations, at least up to a certain degree.
+Within the previous three papers in this series $[WKO1]-[WKO3]^1$ a number of intricate equations written in various graded spaces related to free Lie algebras and to spaces of cyclic words were examined in detail, for good reasons that were explained there and elsewhere.
+The purpose of this paper is to introduce mathematical tools (on the upper parts of pages) and computational tools (on the lower parts of pages, below the long dividing line^{C1}) that allow for the explicit solution of these equations, at least up to a certain degree.

 The equations we have in mind arise in other papers and appear throughout this paper.
 Yet to help our impatient readers orient themselves, here's a "flash summary" of the most important equations and their topological and algebraic significance: